Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models

 Abstract

-Generalist robots should be able to understand and follow user instructions, but current vision-language-action (VLA) models struggle with following fine-grained commands despite providing a powerful architecture for mapping open-vocabulary natural language instructions to robot actions.
-We attribute this phenomenon to a lack of semantic diversity and language grounding in existing robot datasets and, specifically, a lack of fine-grained task diversity for similar observations.
-To address this, we present a novel method to augment existing robot datasets by leveraging vision language models to create counterfactual labels.
-Our method improves the language-following capabilities of VLAs by increasing the diversity and granularity of language grounding for robot datasets by generating counterfactual language and actions.
+Generalist robots should be able to understand and follow user instructions.
+Despite providing a powerful architecture for mapping open-vocabulary language instructions to robot actions, current vision-language-action (VLA) models struggle to follow fine-grained commands.
+One cause for this is a lack of semantic diversity and language grounding in existing robot datasets and, specifically, a lack of fine-grained task diversity for similar observations.
+To address this, we present a novel method to augment existing robot datasets by leveraging vision-language models to create counterfactual labels.
+By augmenting existing datasets with these labels, we increase the diversity and granularity of language grounding for robot datasets, ultimately improving the language-following capabilities of VLAs.
+We evaluate the resulting model's ability to follow language instructions, ranging from simple object-centric commands to complex referential tasks, by conducting vision-language navigation experiments in 3 different indoor and outdoor environments.
+Our experiments show that counterfactual relabeling (without additional data collection) significantly improves instruction-following in VLA policies, outperforming state-of-the-art methods and doubling the success rate compared to VLAs trained on unaugmented data.
+We also evaluate our method for manipulation VLAs and find a similar gain in performance on tasks with distractors.

 Approach